 Therapy for Grief and Loss

 You do not have to bear the weight of your grief alone.
 When the pain of loss becomes too difficult to deal with on your own, therapy can help you feel less overwhelmed by your grief and suffering.
-Grief counseling provides support and helps people recover from their loss so they can adapt to their new normal.
+Grief counseling by online therapists in North Carolina provides support and helps people recover from their loss so they can adapt to their new normal.

 While some are mourning the death of a close loved one, grief can also occur due to things like the end of a relationship or the discovery of infertility.
 Because grief extends beyond just loss of life, the grieving process is truly unique for all that experience it.
 A licensed therapist can help tailor your mental health treatment to the kind of loss you are experiencing and meet you where you are in the grieving process.

 Counseling can help you process your grief by talking through your loss, reflecting on why it is so painful, and reminiscing on the memories you have of the person or bond you lost with a nonjudgmental person.
 Therapists are equipped with tools and techniques to help you adjust to life beyond your loss.
 You can start to understand why your grief is causing certain thoughts and behaviors so you can cope with them in a healthy way.

 Start Therapy for Grief and Loss in Wilmington, NC

 Dealing with grief and loss can be a challenging lonely road.
 You don’t have to do it alone.
 One of our grief and loss therapists can help along the way.
 We offer online therapy in North Carolina for added convenience in today’s hectic world.
 Follow the steps below to start your journey with a grief and loss therapist in Wilmington, NC.

 1. Fill out the online contact form and get connected with our Care Coordinator.

 2. Get matched with one of our skilled grief and loss therapists.